 The University of Oxford is registered with the Information Commissioner's office: Z575783X.

-MBRRACE-UK have applied for and been granted approval from the Secretary of State for Health, on the advice of the Heath Research Authority Confidentiality Advisory Group (ECC 5-05(f)/2012 for the period October 2012 to March 2017; and 15/CAG/0119 for the period May 2015 to September 2021 March 2017), to receive copies of fully identifiable medical information from hospitals in England and Wales where a women has died during pregnancy or after delivery, or has suffered specific complications or serious illness, or a baby is stillborn, has died shortly after birth or has suffered specific complications or serious illness.
+MBRRACE-UK have applied for and been granted approval from the Secretary of State for Health, on the advice of the Heath Research Authority Confidentiality Advisory Group (ECC 5-05(f)/2012 for the period October 2012 to March 2017; and 15/CAG/0119 for the period May 2015 to September 2021), to receive copies of fully identifiable medical information from hospitals in England and Wales where a women has died during pregnancy or after delivery, or has suffered specific complications or serious illness, or a baby is stillborn, has died shortly after birth or has suffered specific complications or serious illness.
 MBRRACE-UK have also applied for and been granted approval through this route to receive and process limited information which contains identifiable data about all births and stillbirths in England and Wales.
-The approval we have also extends to using the information collected for specific and approved research purposes (please see below).
+The approval we have also extends to using the information collected for specific and approved research and evaluation purposes (please see below).

 MBRRACE-UK have applied for and been granted approval from the NHS Caldicott Guardian for Scotland to receive copies of fully identifiable medical information from hospitals in Scotland where a women has died during pregnancy or after delivery, or has suffered specific complications or serious illness, or a baby is stillborn, has died shortly after birth or has suffered specific complications or serious illness (2013-05 update 2014-06).
 MBRRACE-UK have also applied for and been granted approval through this route to receive and process limited information which contains identifiable data about all births and stillbirths in Scotland (PAC 16/14).
 Of note since MBRRACE-UK obtained these approvals these two separate approvals processes have been combined into a single process: Public Benefit and Privacy Panel For Health & Social Care.